Settings

 Connection timeout: Timeout (in milliseconds) for Moodle to establish a connection with Opencast.
 Set to “0” for no limit.

-If you wish to use LTI for user authentication (e.g., for Opencast Studio or with Secure Static Files
+If you wish to use LTI for user authentication (e.g., for Opencast Studio or with Secure Static Files enabled), configure the following settings:

 -